Slate Payments - Setup

 2. Create a separate test payment account prompt value (e.g. "Test Fee"), link that prompt value to Slate Payments (as per Step-3) while leaving the other provider live, and then switch later when you're ready to go live with Slate Payments.

 Before moving forward -- Deactivating your previous payment integration (for testing or production) may involve renaming files or deleting configuration sections from existing files.
 Each external payment integration setup is different.
 We will evaluate what work is required to de-activate the old components.
-Please open a service request in the "Payment Integration" category!
+Please open a support ticket in the "Slate Payments" category!

 Was this article helpful?